Auction Terminology

 Items that can be carried single handedly, typically glassware and collectibles.

-Ponderosa Services which offers a wide variety of services in Flagstaff and the surrounding area.
+Flagstaff Auctions is proud to be part of Ponderosa Services which offers a wide variety of services in Flagstaff and the surrounding area.